davekinkead/reasons/README.md

   - [x] drag reason to create relation
   - [] decide on what types of relations should be included
   - [] click a relation to edit it
-  - [] relation:hover indication
+  - [x] relation:hover indication
-  - [] automatically reposition reasons after event
+  - [x] automatically reposition reasons after event
+  - [] scroll to zoom

 ### Scaffolder